 Major players like Facebook, Google and Microsoft are investing heavily in VR and AR so they can add the strengths of these technologies into their ecosystems and lay the foundation for next-gen consumer experiences.
 Snapchat’s Bitmoji and its 'Shoppable AR' feature are already giving advertisers new opportunities to connect with young audiences.

 Meanwhile, retailers are seizing new opportunities as well.
 IKEA has introduced Place, an app which allows consumers to preview furniture within their own homes before buying it.
 Gap has developed an AR app called Dressing Room in collaboration with Google, allowing shoppers to try on clothes without having to visit the store.
 On the VR front, Marriott has introduced its VRoom Service, giving guests the ability to experience distant destinations without ever leaving their rooms.
 And Volvo has leveraged Google Cardboard to take prospective customers on virtual test drives.

 All these innovations have an air of experimentation about them, but that’s exactly the point: they show us what can be done when businesses decide to weave AR and VR into their digital marketing.
 And make no mistake – that trend has only just begun.
-Spending on Extended Reality is expected to increase dramatically over the next few years, from $11.4 billion in 2017 to $215 billion in 2021.
+Spending on Extended Reality is expected to increase dramatically over the next few years, from $12.1 billion in 2018 to more than $20 billion in 2019.
 That’s a lot of room to grow, and a convincing reason to get started with AR and VR if ever there was one.